 Finance Commission of Texas v.
 Norwood, 418 S.W.3d 566 (Tex.
 2013), supplemented on January 24, 2014, infra in H.1.of this Section II, clarifies that bona fide discount points are not subject to the three percent fee cap.
-It defines interest as used in subsection 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate."
+It defines interest as used in subsection 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate ... over a period of time."
 It states "[I]egitimate discount points to lower the loan interest rate, in effect, substitute for interest ... that true discount points are not fees 'necessary to originate, evaluate, maintain, record, insure, or service' but are an option available to the borrower and thus not subject to the 3% cap."
 Norwood did not clarify or explain what it meant in using the words "legitimate" and "true" as descriptive qualifiers for the discount point exclusion instead of the commonly accepted qualifier "bona fide."

-Note: Due to the Texas Supreme Court's Norwood decision, supra, the following cases in this Section II.A.3. no longer are authority for discount points as interest and not fees subject to the three percent fee cap.
+Note: Due to the Texas Supreme Court's Norwood decision, supra, and the conforming amendments to Interpretation §153.5(3), infra in Section III.D.1., the following cases in this Section II.A.3. no longer are authority for discount points as interest and not fees subject to the three percent fee cap.
 They are retained for the other home equity issues addressed.